marianogappa/sql/README.md

 ## Configuration

-Create a `.databases.json` dotfile in your home folder.
+Create a `.databases.json` dotfile in your home folder or in any [XDG-compliant](https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html) directory.
 [This](.databases.json.example) is an example file.

 ## Example usages